KevinLu43/ORAProject/README.md

 <p align="center">
   <img src="https://github.com/KevinLu43/ORAProject/blob/main/picture/ORA_PIC_1.jpg">
 </p>
-The figure demonstrates the flow chart of Generalized Ensemble Method (GEM) and Generalized Weighted Ensemble with Internally Tuned Hyperparameters (GEM–ITH).The GEM was proposed to find the best combination of base learners by Perrone and Cooper (1992).
+The Fig.1 demonstrates the flow chart of Generalized Ensemble Method (GEM) and Generalized Weighted Ensemble with Internally Tuned Hyperparameters (GEM–ITH).The GEM was proposed to find the best combination of base learners by Perrone and Cooper (1992).
 It minimizes the total  mean square error (MSE) to optimize the weight of each base learner.
 The fomulation is shown as bellow:

 ![image](https://github.com/KevinLu43/ORAProject/blob/main/picture/ORA_PIC_2.JPG)